 Even if collaboration does improve, the philosophy of the organisations that offer support is different.
 The NHS generally work on a one to one 'advice clinic' type approach; Where the NHS medical professional is seen as the 'expert' regardless of the experience and training they have in the area of breastfeeding support.
 This can range from no personal experience of breastfeeding and no formal training in breastfeeding support at the lower end - to substantial personal experience of breastfeeding and the gold standard of expertise as an International Board Certified Lactation Consultant (IBCLC) at the upper end.
-GPs can be one of the first health professionals a mum sees if she needs support and unfortunately mandatory training within the area of breastfeeding support is virtually non-existent within medical school and GP training.
+GPs can be one of the first health professionals a mum sees if she needs support is virtually non-existent within medical school and GP training.
 As a result, The GP Infant Feeding Network was set up to increase GP's knowledge and confidence in providing breastfeeding support (GPIFN 2017).